Manage Mitigations

 - This list includes all supported types, which may include types to which your organization does not actually have access (i.e. if you do not have a Radware, Cloudflare, or A10 mitigation system).
 Kentik does not automatically verify your choice of mitigation type.

 - Cloudflare applies Magic Transit mitigation only when traffic volume exceeds protocol-dependent minimums (100K pps for TCP or UDP; 60K pps for ICMP or GRE).
 Assigning Cloudflare MT to a Kentik alert policy threshold whose traffic volume is below these minimums may result in Kentik indicating mitigation as active even when Cloudflare isn’t actually mitigating.
-For lower-volume thresholds, assign an alternative mitigation type (RTBH, Flowspec, etc.). - Assign Mitigation Methods: A control set that enables you to assign mitigation methods to this platform:
+For lower-volume thresholds, assign an alternative mitigation type (RTBH, Flowspec, etc.).

 - Assigned methods: A list of the methods assigned to the platform.
 A placeholder appears until methods are assigned.
 Once methods are added they will be listed by name, and each will have the Copy, Edit, and Unassign Method buttons described in Mitigation Methods List.